-7. Although MPP in the two regions differs, both regions share similar challenges.
+- 7. Although MPP in the two regions differs, both regions share similar challenges.
 The actions required to combat marine plastic pollution are similar.
 The key actors in both of the proposed regional action plans to combat MPP are also similar.
-These key actors include:3

-- a) national and municipal authorities, waste producers and consumers to be engaged through implementation of national plastics action plans - b) regional economic communities (RECs) and the Indian Ocean Commission (in the Western Indian Ocean),4 through: (i) regional alignment of policy frameworks and (ii) harmonised trade measures; (iii) through bringing key infrastructure financing to scale; through facilitating dialogues with industry and financial institutions; and (iv) by implementing any plastic action plans at the level of the RECs - c) Regional Seas Conventions, through fostering national commitments on actions to combat MPP, including (possibly) through new Convention protocols on MPP or development of norms and guidelines on plastic pollution.
-In the area of the Abidjan Conventions these actions may be supported by sub-regional bodies, including the Benguela Current Convention, the Gulf of Guinea Commission and the Niger Basin Authority - d) financial institutions, through the development of a regional financing architecture which can bring the major infrastructure investment required to scale - e) the Economic Commission for Africa (ECA), through potentially providing a coordinating and advisory role on the regional action plan and bridging the environmental, economic and social components - f) the UN Environment Programme (UNEP), through advisory and support services, particularly on the environmental dimensions of MPP, on the proposed 'plastics treaty' and on other international initiatives - g) the African Union, through an oversight and policy review role with particular attention to common positions in relation to the interventions, binding obligations and controls and financing provisions negotiated in the global plastics treaty.
+These key actors include:2 - a) national and municipal authorities, waste producers and consumers to be engaged through implementation of national plastics action plans - b) regional economic communities (RECs) and the Indian Ocean Commission,3 through: (i) regional alignment of policy frameworks and (ii) harmonised trade measures; (iii) through bringing key infrastructure financing to scale; through facilitating dialogues with industry and financial institutions; and (iv) by implementing any plastic action plans at the level of the RECs - c) Regional Seas Conventions, through fostering national commitments on actions to combat MPP, including (possibly) through development of norms and guidelines on plastic pollution within the existing protocols on land based sources of marine pollution.
+In the area of the Nairobi Convention these actions may be supported by other regional bodies, including: - the Indian Ocean Rim Association - the regional fisheries bodies - the regional ports association and the Indian Ocean MOU - transboundary river arrangements - conservation NGOs and circular economy initiatives - d) financial institutions, through the development of a regional financing architecture which can bring the major infrastructure investment and the other investment required to scale - e) the Economic Commission for Africa (ECA), through potentially providing a coordinating and advisory role on the regional action plan and bridging the environmental, economic and social components - f) the UN Environment Programme (UNEP), through advisory and support services, particularly on the environmental dimensions of MPP, on the proposed 'plastics treaty', on links with private sector initiatives and on environmental finance - g) the African Union, through an oversight and policy review role with particular attention to common positions in relation to the interventions, binding obligations and controls and financing provisions negotiated in the global plastics treaty.